BL0CK-X/api-developer-program/README.md

 Now we want to help you make yours.

+## This is Easy

+This is designed to be easy.
+Once you get it started, you just write the code and submit it as a binary!
+We'll help you in any way we can.

 ## Intro Video and Tutorial

 Here's the short video (5 minutes) introduction: https://youtu.be/X-g5OXVbv7g